 Date - year ending A better world (uses and benefits) A better Internet (stakeholder projects and results) InternetNZ projects and results 31 Mar 2017 Internet is available to nearly everyone.
 Low quality plans are unaffordable to some, exacerbating access issues.
 Many New Zealanders aren't choosing the best available connectivity, hampering innovation.
 The current Telco Act fails to provide a suitable framework for the fibre broadband era.
 As result, competition could be harmed.
 Government stakeholders endorse many of InternetNZ's ideas for change.
 InternetNZ continues to participate in the Telecommunications Act review to encourage a framework that supports competition and controls monopoly behaviour.
 31 Mar 2018 No changes yet - prices are stable and quality continues to improve.
-Parliament passes a Telco Act that supports competition and effectively InternetNZ participates in completing the legislative process by controls monopoly behaviour. providing arguments and evidence that support a consensus for an improved Telco Act that supports competition and controls monopoly behaviour.
-31 Mar 2019 No changes yet - prices are stable and quality continues to improve.
-Users continue to move from copper to more attractive options.
-Commerce Commission makes decisions in developing input methodologies that support competition and control monopoly behaviour with user interests and fair prices prioritised.
-InternetNZ works with the Commerce Commission as it works through the input methodologies process of the new Telco Act so that decisions support competition and effectively controls monopoly behaviour.
-31 Mar 2020 There is no price shock for users when the new regulated fibre broadband prices take effect.
-The digital divide won't be widened and innovation can keep flowing.
-Users continue to move from copper to more attractive options.
-Users limited to copper are protected against price increases and Regulated prices for fibre broadband under the new Telco Act are in place, serving user interests.
-InternetNZ scrutinises and advises the Commerce Commission as they finalise regulated prices for fibre broadband. quality decreases.
+Parliament passes a Telco Act that supports competition and effectively controls monopoly behaviour.
+InternetNZ participates in completing the legislative process by providing arguments and evidence that support a consensus for an improved Telco Act that supports competition and controls monopoly behaviour.